-If your pre-service claim was considered on an urgent basis, we will notify you of our decision orally or in writing within a timeframe appropriate to your clinical condition but no later than two calendar days after we receive your claim.

-Within one calendar day after we receive your claim, we may ask you for more information.
+- If your pre-service claim was considered on an urgent basis, we will make a decision within one calendar day if your request was received electronically and within two calendar days if your request was received orally or in writing. - If more information is needed to make a decision, we will ask you for the information within one calendar day after we receive your claim, and we will give you seven calendar days to send the information.

-- If more information is needed to make a decision, we will give you seven calendar days to send the information. - We will notify you of our decision within 48 hours of receiving the first piece of requested information or by the deadline for receiving the information, whichever is sooner. - If we notify you of our decision orally, we will send you, and, if applicable, your provider, written confirmation within three calendar days after the oral notification. - If we deny your claim (if we do not agree to provide or pay for all the Services you requested), our adverse benefit determination notice will tell you why we denied your claim and how you can appeal.
+We will notify you of our decision within 48 hours of receiving the first piece of requested information or by the deadline for receiving the information, whichever is sooner.

+If we notify you of our decision orally, we will send you, and, if applicable, your provider, written confirmation within three calendar days after the oral notification.

+• If we deny your claim (if we do not agree to provide or pay for all the Services you requested), our adverse benefit determination notice will tell you why we denied your claim and how you can appeal.